Derby spoils shared

 1961 - Ex-reserves centre-back Dave Watson was born in Liverpool.
 He never broke through into the reds first team and went on to far greater success with Norwich City and across Stanley Park, and is now Under-18’s Coach at Newcastle United.

 1993 – Former reserves forward Henoc Mukendi was born in Zaire.
-He joined the youth system in 2007, signing a new two-year contract in May 2012, but never managed to make the break through.
+He joined the youth system in 2007, signing a new two-year contract in May 2012, but never managed to make the break through, moving into non-League football.

 On the move